-The Arbel cliffs overlook the sea of Galilee, and were used by rebels in ancient times and as a fortress.
-Roman/Byzantine villages are located around the cliffs.
+The impressive Arbel cliffs overlook the sea of Galilee, and were used by rebels in ancient times and as a fortress.
+Ruins of ancient villages are located around the cliffs.

 The Arbel Cliffs hang over the sea of Galilee, and its natural caves were used as shelters for rebels against Herod, fortress during the revolt against the Romans and was fortified again in later periods.
-The ruins of a Hellenistic, Roman and Byzantine villages lie below the cliffs and on its south-western side.
+Ruins of Hellenistic, Roman and Byzantine villages lie below the cliffs and on its south-western side.

 Location and Aerial Map: